 Online giving and donation management

-Online giving portal with support for multiple funds -- general, building, missions, and campaign-specific funds -- so donors can designate where their gift goes.
-Recurring giving setup with automatic retry for failed payments and notification to the donor before a card expires.
+Online giving portal with support for multiple funds, general, building, missions, and campaign-specific funds, so donors can designate where their gift goes.
+Recurring giving with automatic retry for failed payments and a notification before a card expires.
+According to Ministry Brands' 2024 State of Church Giving Report, churches that adopted digital giving platforms saw giving increase 3.5%, versus 1.7% at churches with no online giving, and automatic recurring donations now account for 43% of all transactions and 34% of giving dollars.
 Campaign fundraising progress tracking with public-facing thermometers for capital campaigns.
-Year-end giving statements generated automatically and distributed by email or print.
-Integration with your accounting system so giving data flows to the right fund ledger without manual export.
+Year-end giving statements generated automatically and sent by email or print.
+Integration with your accounting system so giving data flows to the right fund ledger without a manual export.
 Text-to-give and kiosk giving for in-person services.

 Member directory and pastoral database

-Household and individual member records with custom fields defined by your church -- discipleship stage, baptism date, spiritual gifts, ministry involvement, and any other data points your pastoral team tracks.
-Attendance history linked to the member record so you can see who has been absent for more than three weeks and flag them for a pastoral follow-up.
+Household and individual member records with custom fields your church defines: discipleship stage, baptism date, spiritual gifts, ministry involvement, and any other data points your pastoral team tracks.
+Attendance history linked to each member record so you can see who has been absent for more than three weeks and flag them for a follow-up call.
 Life event tracking for marriages, dedications, baptisms, and bereavements.
+Secure child check-in with guardian matching, printed name tags, and a matching pickup code, so a child is only released to an authorized guardian.
 Role-based access so pastoral staff, small group leaders, and admin each see the right level of member information.
 Bulk communication tools for targeted outreach to specific segments of the congregation.

 Room and event booking